genta0102/Ecommerce-Django/README.md

 # Ecommerce-Django
-This is test and made that to learn how to use Django-rest-framework.
+This is test and made that to learn how to use Django-rest-framework and does't have refactor yet.